Flu1/bovinePolI/README.md

 # bovinePolI
 Bovine PolI plasmid map.
-Please find the annotated map as a .geneious file and a .fasta file if you would only like the plasmid sequence.
+Please find the annotated map as a .geneious file (Bovine PolI Construct.geneious) and a .fasta file if you would only like the plasmid sequence.